The best pre-Prime Day Apple deals: MacBooks, iPads, AirPods, and more

 Jason Cross/IDG

-The newest iPad Pro probably won’t be on sale yet in any significant way, but we highly recommend the iPad Air, which has a similar design, processor, and functionality for a lot less than the flagship model.
+The newest iPad Pro is speedy and gorgeous, but we highly recommend the iPad Air, which has a similar design, processor, and functionality for a lot less than the flagship model.
 The entry-level model is also a solid deal at less than $300.
 We don’t recommend the iPad mini at this time since there could be a dramatic redesign on the way.

 10.2-inch iPad (8th generation): $299 ($30 off)